erglo/wow-addon-utilities/README.md

 ## Disclaimer

 > World of Warcraft© and Blizzard Entertainment© are all trademarks or registered trademarks of Blizzard Entertainment in the United States and/or other countries.
 These terms and all related materials, logos, and images are copyright © Blizzard Entertainment.

+The tools used to create this utility collection reflect my own preferences and are not endorsed nor payed by anybody.
+A little credit to the developers for their great job is the least we can do.